York BID Winter Lights

 York businesses expressed the need for a greater presence of winter lights that would stretch beyond the popular holiday market areas.
 In response, The York BID implemented a winter lights programme to transform our historic city to a stunning spectacle during the months of early-drawn evenings.

 The BID piloted the programme in December 2016, lighting of the city’s medieval city wall bars with a cascade of shimmering drapes on Micklegate Bar, Walmgate Bar, Monk Bar and Bootham Bar.
 The unprecedented display showcased York's renowned structures as ‘shining gateways’ that lead to the historic attractions and businesses in and around the city walls.

-To celebrate the achievements of last year we made a short promotional video which can be viewed here.
-As during last year's display, festive lighting will be taken down during January 2019 but the winter lighting will remain in place until February.
+To celebrate the achievements of the Winter light scheme we made a short promotional video which can be viewed here.

 Andrew Lowson is keen that businesses in the city centre make the most of the investment to drive spend at retail and hospitality venues.
 “When the Business Improvement District was set up, one of the core aims was to improve the appearance of the city centre – and the winter lights give it a boost for over three months, including the busiest shopping time of the year.
 We would love for every shop window to continue the festive theme, and the welcome in our restaurants and hotels to be warmer than ever – York holds the crown as the most festive city in the country, and that’s a title we want to hold onto!”